Talha-2/Support-Ticket-Resolution-Agent-with-Multi-Step-Review-Loop-AGENTIC-AI/README.md

-Here's a GitHub-style `README.md` version of your Support Ticket System (STS) documentation:

 ---

-# 🛠️ Support Ticket System (STS)
+# 🛠️Customer Support Ticket System (STS)

-The **Support Ticket System (STS)** is an automated customer support solution built using **LangGraph**, **LangChain**, and **FAISS**.
+The **Customer Support Ticket System (CSTS)** is an automated customer support solution built using **LangGraph**, **LangChain**, and **FAISS**.
 It classifies support tickets, retrieves contextual knowledge, drafts professional responses, performs quality reviews, and escalates unresolved cases — all with minimal human intervention.

 Powered by the **LLaMA3-8B** model via **Groq** and **SentenceTransformers** for embedding generation.